MAInformatico/MAInformatico.github.io/Series_Time.md

 permalink: /Series_Time/
 ---

-Since 2016 with "Person of Interest", to now I have seen (or I am currently watching) the next list of TV Series (all in VO with English subtitules) and since 2021 with "Lupin" I have begun to watch some in French too:
+Since 2016 with "Person of Interest", to now I have seen (or I am currently watching) the next list of TV Series (all in VO with English subtitles) and since 2021 with "Lupin" I have begun to watch some in French too:

 * Person of Interest
 * How not to live your life (recommended by Oscar)